tmikeschu/career-development-curriculum/module_three/professional_storytelling.md

 **Write:** Reflect on your experience at Turing thus far and add to your story.
 Think about how others might root for you as a character and what's at stake for you.
 Consider:

 * Your Flower Exercise: what influence does your background have on your story?
-What
+What makes you unique?
-* Your Strengths
+* Your Strengths: what makes you the "hero" of this story?
 	* If you took StrengthsFinder, reflect on how developing your strengths at Turing has influenced your story
 * How have you grown at Turing?
 What obstacles have you overcome?
+* What does your third act look like?
+How does transitioning to this career bring some closure to this narrative arc?

 **Pair & Share:** Pair up with someone else and share your story.